reactpatterns/reactpatterns/pages/asynchronous-initialization-in-componentdidmount.md

-# Asynchronous initialization in componentDidMount()
+# Asynchronous Initialization in componentDidMount()

 You should avoid async initialization in `componentWillMount()`.